sumaris-net/sumaris-pod/doc/build.md

 # Building from source

-Technologies: SUMARiS App is an Ionic 5 + Angular 9 App.
+Technologies: SUMARiS App is an Angular App (Angular with Ionic).

 This article will explain how to install your environment, then build the application.